hongfeiyang/COMP9032-AVR-Assembly/project/report.md

     (e.g. drone position)
 - `EXT_INT0`
   - Triggered by the `PB0` button
-  - Decreases drone speed
+  - Decreases drone speed by activating `EXT_INT0`
 - `EXT_INT1`
   - Triggered by the `PB1` button
-  - Increases drone speed
+  - Increases drone speed by activating `EXT_INT1`
 - `TIMER_0_COMPA_VECT`
   - Timer interrupt that happens every 16ms
   - Polls the keypad to check if any key has been pressed
+  - On valid input, processes user input and updates drone state accordingly
 - `TIMER_1_COMPA_VECT`
-  - Timer interrupt that happens every 500ms
+  - Timer interrupt that happens every 1000ms
-  - Updates the drone state based on the values in the drone state registers
+  - Movement handler which updates the drone position based on the values in the drone state registers
+  - Updates LCD based on drone state
 - `TIMER_3_COMPA_VECT`
+  - Timer interrupt activated by `EXT_INT0`
-  - Timer interrupt that happens every 300ms
+  - Timer triggered after 300ms and decreases speed
   - Acts as a "debouncer" for when the `PB0` button is pressed
 - `TIMER_4_COMPA_VECT`
+  - Timer interrupt activated by `EXT_INT1`
-  - Timer interrupt that happens every 300ms
+  - Timer triggered after 300ms and increases speed
   - Acts as a "debouncer" for when the `PB1` button is pressed

 ## Software and hardware interaction